Awards in heritage

 Heritage awards contribute to quality improvement in the heritage sector.
 The system of heritage awards not only ensures quality improvement for the winning organizations, these good practices also inspire others.
 The knowledge and experience of the prize winners can also be used at other institutions.
 In addition, the prizes also ensure enjoyment, reward for high-performing staff and, above all, recognition.
 Heritage institutions can use winning an award for image improvement, for personnel policy or to attract public.
 A selection:

 Initiative of the Heritage Platform of the organisation Kunsten '92 for best heritage municipality of the Netherlands.
 It is not the amount of cultural heritage that counts, but what you do with it.
 The award consists of € 25,000 that the BNG Culture Fund makes available to encourage municipalities to make cultural history an integral aspect of all municipal policies.

 European Union Prize for Cultural Heritage / Europa Nostra Awards

 These international awards are an initiative of the European Commission.
 The purpose of the awards is to celebrate the successes in the heritage field in order to promote best practices.
-The awards are divided into four categories: management and conservation; research and digitization; exceptional contribution by an individual or organization; education, training and awareness.
+The awards are divided into five categories: Conservation & Adaptive Reuse; Research; Education, Training & Skills; Citizens Engagement & Awareness-raising; Heritage Champions.
 The selection will look at, among other things, the extent to which the project contributes to increasing support for heritage in Europe.
 All winners receive a certificate and a placard.
-The best seven projects will be Grand Prix laureates and receive € 10,000.
+The best five projects will be Grand Prix laureates and receive € 10,000.

 Grote Archeologie Prijs